NathanARoss/num-to-string/README.md

 # num-to-string

 I created a minimal and efficient, but lossy, implementation of dtoa for use in WebAssembly.
-Cost size has priority over execution speed and correctness.
+Code size has priority over execution speed and correctness.
 In this code, I call math.h's pow() function to calculate powers of 10 for integer powers, but in production code these powers would be cached.

 I took a few ideas from Florian Loitsch's paper "Printing Floating-Point Numbers Quickly and Accurately with Integers" https://drive.google.com/file/d/0BwvYOx00EwKmcTZUM0Q4VW1DTHc/view.